 Some SDOs, courts and governmental agencies have adopted, and may in the future adopt, some or all of these interpretations or proposals in a manner adverse to our interests, including in litigation to which we may not be a party.
 Further, SDOs in certain countries may attempt to modify widely accepted standards and claim the resulting standard as their own.
-In addition, governments may enact policies concerning standard-essential patents, such as the European Commission's proposed regulations which would create a new regulatory scheme for standard-essential patents, that may have various consequences, some of which may be detrimental, such as by devaluing standard-essential patents or disrupting worldwide technology standards.
-Other jurisdictions may adopt similar regulatory schemes, which could also have such effects.
+In addition, governments have in the past and may in the future propose and/or enact policies concerning standard-essential patents that may have various consequences, some of which may be detrimental, such as by devaluing standard-essential patents or disrupting worldwide technology standards.